 - Tool interactions (calculators, quizzes)

-Event-level data helps you prioritize assets that drive engagement.
+Event-level data helps prioritize assets that drive engagement.
 If one downloadable PDF produces most leads, promote it more heavily.
 If a specific tool attracts visits, build supporting content around it.

 The Right Tools for Measuring User Engagement